 In another chapter, a gang of sixth-grade boys in elementary school become "Trout Fishing in America terrorists" when they write "Trout Fishing in America" in chalk on the backs of all the first-graders.

 Trout Fishing in America became an overnight sensation, a classic of the 1960s American counterculture that sold over four million copies.
-Many copies were sold to people who had mistaken the novel for a non-fiction book about trout fishing; some chapters read like non-fiction on the subject.
+Many copies were sold to people who mistook the novel for a nonfiction book on trout fishing; some chapters read like nonfiction.

 Although Brautigan was said to have disliked hippies, they loved his avant garde, poetic yet folksy style of writing.
 Soon he was reading his works at psychedelic rock concerts and serving as Poet-in-Residence at the California Institute of Technology.